 While it is certainly possible to add CBD oil to your scent diffuser, we have to question whether this is the most effective use of CBD oil.

-And given the higher price of CBD oil in comparison to essential oils, it could be that diffusing CBD oil is nothing more than a waste of money.
+And given the higher price of CBD oil compared to essential oils, it could be that diffusing CBD oil is nothing more than a waste of money.

-CBD oil is extracted from the cannabis plant.
-Unlike THC, CBD does not get the user high.
-Instead, it offers health and wellness benefits when ingested or applied to the skin.
+CBD is a cannabinoid extracted from the cannabis plant.
+Unlike THC, CBD does not contain psychoactive properties and does not get the user high.

-Aromatherapy is a holistic treatment that uses essential oils and natural plant extracts to promote health and wellbeing.
-Some people use aromatherapy to improve sleep, mood or enhance physical health.
+Some people use aromatherapy to improve sleep and mood or enhance physical health.

 Aromatherapy has been used for thousands of years and was popular in ancient cultures across the world, including China, India and Egypt.